The Alternative Form Of The Derivative States That You’ve Been Missing – Why Top Mathematicians Swear By It Now!

 4. Apply the reciprocal rule: ( \displaystyle \frac{dx}{dy} = \frac{1}{\frac{dy}{dx}}).

-5. Verify with implicit differentiation: see to it that the two methods agree.
+5. Verify with implicit differentiation: check that the two methods agree.

 6. Handle special points: Cusp, corner, vertical/horizontal tangents—use limits or parametric forms.